What is a brass core chip?

 What is the controversy over brass core chips?

-During 2001, the CC&GTCC became aware of the production and existence of counterfeit brass core chips.
+During 2001, the CCA became aware of the production and existence of counterfeit brass core chips.
 Details on these chips and the investigation are presented below.

 • Brass Core Investigation Interim Report - May 3, 2002